phrawzty/repo-de-mayo/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Mozilla Public License 2.0](LICENSE).

 ## 🙏 Acknowledgments